 Secondly, there was simply too much lemon in My Milk.
 Way too much.
 I mean...a lot.
 Did I say way too much?

 I've been reviewing the original recipe since its' inception and reformulating on paper over & over & over.
 Today(05/04/17) I think I finally perfected the flavor.
 I quickly mixed up a 40ml batch straight away.
 I'm weird like that.
 If it doesn't look right, I won't even waste my time or supplies mixing it up.
 Needless to say, I was very pleased with this revision.
 Even fresh, this just...rocks.
 Everything is more balanced than my first recipe.
 And the lemon doesn't dominate.
-For those of you who want to enjoy Teleos The Milk without all that sucralose, vendor cockiness, and the SUPER inflated price(even with their new 60ml "bargain" price), I think this mix is for you.
+For those of you who want to enjoy Teleos The Milk without the SUPER inflated price, I think this mix is for you.
 This is one of those recipes that you just "know" will get better & better with age.
-Which is why I am releasing it straight away.
-My next venture will be to make a close clone of The Crunch, so stay tuned for that one.
+Which is why I am releasing it right away.

 The 1st difference you will notice in this new recipe is the inclusion of TFA Berry Crunch(also called Berry Cereal).
 This is because the more I vaped on the original Teleos eliquid, I found myself tasting this.
 Its a weaker flavor than FW Fruit Rings, so in order to be tasted, it was necessary for this concentrate to be higher.
 ANY less, and it becomes invisible in FW Fruit Rings bold flavor.